👉 If you have an upcoming interview for YC, I'm happy to help you with a mock interview, just shoot me a DM on Twitter.

 There will be a lot of things that you’ll want to convey at the interview, but with only 10 minutes, you won’t get most of them in, and you’ll be lucky if they remember 3 of the ones you do.
-As such, you need to identify the 3 most important points, and make a conscious effort of nailing them during the interview — even if partners don’t directly ask about them.
-Ideally, these will be aligned with the three things YC looks for in Startups: great team, idea, and progress.
+As such, it helps to identify the 3 most important points, and make a conscious effort of nailing them during the interview, and finding ways of sneaking them in if partners don’t think to ask about them.
+Ideally, these will be aligned with the three things YC looks for in startups.
 Examples of this can be “we’ve know each other for 10 years hand have previously built X thing together” or “we began working on this 3 months ago, launched 2 months ago, and have been growing 35% every week since”.

-We already covered how the key to the interview is clear communication.
-The only way to achieve this in a rapid-fire 10-minute conversation is to do the work of distilling your answers days before the questions are asked in the first place.
-How you go about this is very subjective, this is what worked for us:
+The only way to achieve clear communication in a rapid-fire 10-minute conversation is to do the work of distilling your answers days before the questions are asked in the first place.
+How you go about this is very subjective, but this is what worked for us:

 Step 1: Create a Question Bank

-Create a Google Doc, and toss in all the questions you think YC might ask about your team, idea, and progress.
-Google /YC sample interview questions/ and bring in all the ones you find.
-Make sure to especially include questions about your weak points. whenever you come across a new question in the subsequent steps, add them here.
+Create a Google Doc or Sheet, and toss in all the questions you think YC might ask about your team, idea, and progress.
+Google YC sample interview questions and bring in all the relevant ones you find.
+Make sure to include questions about your weak points, and whenever you come across a new question in the subsequent steps, add them to the bank.

 Step 2: Categorize and Split up